|

 “Build it and they will come”: a new vision for collections access

-Alexia Kirk, Archivist, Archive Of Art And Design V&A
+Alexia Kirk, Archivist, Archive of Art & Design and Sabrina Offord, Archivist, Theatre & Performance Archives, V&A

 Lunch and Exhibition Day 2